Shopify App That Lets You Shop with Friends Online

 Nothing in this post is meant to trash wishlists.
 They do what they’re designed to do.
 For the 1–3% of shoppers who use them, they provide a useful save-for-later function.

-But if you installed a wishlist app expecting it to meaningfully lift your conversion rate, your engagement metrics, or your organic traffic — the math says otherwise.
-The limitation isn’t the conversion rate.
-It’s the reach.
+If you installed a wishlist app expecting it to meaningfully lift your conversion rate, your engagement metrics, or your organic traffic, the math says otherwise.
+Reach is the problem.
+Conversion rate is fine.

 That’s the shift.
-And it changes everything downstream — engagement, return visits, conversion, and the SEO signals that determine whether Google sends you more traffic or less.
+It changes everything downstream.
+Engagement, return visits, conversion, and the SEO signals that determine whether Google sends you more traffic or less.

 For the full picture on wishlists, engagement, and what’s replacing them, read the Complete Guide to Shopify Wishlists — And What Comes Next.